Sulky Girl

-"Sulky Girl" is a song written and performed by new wave musician Elvis Costello that was first released on his 1994 album Brutal Youth.
+"Sulky Girl" is a song written and performed by English new wave musician Elvis Costello, that was first released on his fourteenth studio album, Brutal Youth (1994).
 The song was one of those on the album that featured Costello performing with his longtime backing band the Attractions, who reunited during the course of the album's recording.
 As such, Costello singled out the song as an instance of the band's ability to play loudly and aggressively.

-"Sulky Girl" was released as the first single from Brutal Youth in 1994 and became Costello's highest charting UK single in eleven years, although Costello chalked up this success to successful promotion by Warner Bros. as opposed to organic commercial appeal.
+"Sulky Girl" was released as the first single from Brutal Youth in February 1994 and became Costello's highest charting UK single in eleven years, although Costello chalked up this success to successful promotion by Warner Bros. as opposed to organic commercial appeal.
 The song's classic Attractions style garnered the song critical acclaim and the song has since appeared on Costello compilation albums.

 Background

 Costello wrote "Sulky Girl" shortly after a one-day writing spree by Costello where he composed six of the songs that would appear on the Brutal Youth album.

 The track was one of the songs on Brutal Youth that featured Costello's reunited backing band the Attractions.
 Costello later named "13 Steps Lead Down" and "Sulky Girl" as "reminders that [the Attractions] could also be a pretty great rock and roll band".
 Recalling the sessions in a 1994 interview, he stated: